mdw-nl/vantage6_docker_development/README.md

 ### submodules

-Keeping in mind to update submodules is not the best..
+Keeping in mind to update submodules is not the best.
+Tempted to do away with submodules all together and just do git clone / git pull from `init.sh`